The mission of deadCenter Film is to inspire, promote, and celebrate creativity and community through film.

 SENIOR FEATURES PROGRAMMER

-Kevin has served as a features programmer for the past several years, helping deadCenter curate a slate of films that represent the best of independent film.
-Kevin directed the film Rainbow Around the Sun.
-Kevin edits the opening bumpers for our festival and selects the local band whose song is featured each year.
+Kevin has served as a features programmer for the past sixteen years, helping deadCenter curate a slate of films that represent the best of independent film.
+He helped build the festival into being recognized as one of only 27 festivals in the US with Oscar-qualifying designation in all three short film categories.
+Kevin is also a filmmaker and directed the films “This Christmas” and “Rainbow Around the Sun.”
+Kevin edits the opening bumpers for the deadCenter Film Festival and selects the local band whose song is featured each year.

 During the day, Kevin works as the Creative Director at LifeChurch.tv and comes home to his daughters and his wife, Holly.